A sustainable diet is one that is generally healthy and has a low impact on the environment and food supply.

-The EAT-Lancet Commission note that vegetarian and plant-based, or vegan, diets are more sustainable than those that contain meat and other animal products.
-The Commission note that switching animal products for plant-based ones had environment and health benefits.
+The EAT-Lancet Commission notes that vegetarian and plant-based, or vegan, diets are more sustainable than those that contain meat and other animal products.
+The Commission notes that switching animal products for plant-based ones had environmental and health benefits.

 They state that: